- What are electromagnetic fields?

-The departmental research projects to be carried out in the field of radiation protection are set out annually in the BMUB departmental research plan.
-A departmental research project is generally prompted by the BfS’ or BMUB’s specialist work units; however, third parties (such as university institutions) may also prompt a project.
+The departmental research projects to be carried out in the field of radiation protection are set out annually in the BMU departmental research plan.
+A departmental research project is generally prompted by the BfS’ or BMU’s specialist work units; however, third parties (such as university institutions) may also prompt a project.
 All new projects are listed in the departmental research plan of 2016.

 - Specialist support of projects